Erena Mikaere: New Zealand

-On 13 January 2019, Mikaere made her only senior appearance for New Zealand against England during the 2019 Netball Quad Series.
+On 13 January 2019, Mikaere made her senior debut for New Zealand against England during the 2019 Netball Quad Series.
 She came on as a replacement for Jane Watson in the third quarter.
 Mikaere has also played for New Zealand A and Mixed Invitational teams in the Cadbury Netball Series.
+It would be another five years before she made her second senior appearance.
+On 6 October 2024, after being called up as a replacement for Phoenix Karaka, Mikaere played in the 2024 Taini Jamison Trophy Series.
+She was subsequently included in squads for both the 2024 Constellation Cup and the 2024 Fast5 Netball World Series.

 Television

 Mikaere has worked as television presenter for Whakaata Māori.
 Together with Stacey Fluhler and Liam Messam, she hosts Te Ao Toa, a sports show with a Māori perspective.